-Whichever category you fall into, take note of these quick tax terms to make sure you’re as prepared as possible to prepare your return.
+Whichever category you fall into, take note of these quick tax terms to make sure you’re as prepared as possible when filing.

-- Tax return: This is the document that reports to the IRS how much money you made and other information about your finances in the previous year.
+- Tax return: This document informs the IRS how much money you made and other information about your finances in the previous year.
 You’ll also file one for each state you worked in last year, if that state has an income tax of its own.
 These items are due on Tax Day, letting the government know if it took too much or too little income tax out of your paycheck.

 - Tax refund: The good part.
 After you send in your return, you may get a tax refund, which is a payment from the government giving you back the extra money you paid throughout the year in income tax.